cybertron/openstack-virtual-baremetal/doc/source/deploy/baremetal.rst

 #.
 The undercloud vm can now be used with something like TripleO
    to do a baremetal-style deployment to the virtual baremetal instances deployed previously.

-#.
-If using the full network isolation provided by OS::OVB::BaremetalNetworks
-   then the overcloud can be created with the network templates in the ``network-templates`` directory.